Parton Showers

 Shower Model Selection

-As of version 8.3, PYTHIA comes with three different complete
+As of version 8.301, PYTHIA integrates different complete

 parton-shower frameworks: the original "simple" showers, the VINCIA